hzrki/star/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository contains a collection of tools for interacting with MovieStarPlanet (MSP), a popular online social game.
+This repository contains a collection of tools for interacting with MovieStarPlanet (MSP) and MovieStarPlanet 2, a popular online social game.
 The tools are implemented in C# and allow users to automate various tasks within the game.
 Below is an overview of the available tools and their functionalities.

 ### Built With